Stump Merrill: As a manager

-In 1990, Merrill began the season with Columbus before getting the call to take charge of the New York Yankees in June when Bucky Dent was fired as manager.
-Merrill finished out what would be one of the worst seasons in Yankees history.
-The Yankees finished 67-95 (49-64 under Merrill), dead last in the American League and second-worst in baseball.
-It was only the fourth time that the storied franchise had finished with the worst record in the league.
-However, Merrill was not blamed for the debacle and was brought back for the 1991 season—the first time in four years that the Yankees had a single manager for the entire season.
-However, after the Yankees could only improve to 71-91, he was replaced by Buck Showalter prior to the 1992 season and served that season as a roving minor-league instructor.
+In 1990, Merrill began the season with Columbus before getting a call to take charge of the New York Yankees in June when Bucky Dent was fired as manager.
+Merrill finished out what would be one of the worst seasons in Yankees franchise history, which saw those Yankees finish at 67-95 (49-64 under Merrill), dead last in the American League and second-worst in all of baseball.
+It was only the fourth time the storied franchise had finished with the worst record in the league.
+However, Merrill was not blamed for the debacle and was brought back for the 1991 season—the first time in four years where the Yankees had a single manager for the entire season.
+However, after the Yankees could only improve to 71–91, he was replaced by Buck Showalter prior to the 1992 season and served that season as a roving minor-league instructor.

 During 1993 and 1994, Merrill once again managed the Columbus Clippers before spending 1995 as a special assignment scout.
 In 1996, Merrill guided the Clippers for a third time, winning the International League title, the Governors' Cup.
 Along the way, Merrill won his 1000th game as a manager on August 2, 1996.
 He remained with the Clippers for the 1997 and 1998 seasons before returning to New York.

 In 1999 and 2000, Merrill had a two-year stint as special assistant to the general manager under Brian Cashman.
 He returned to the dugout in 2001 to manage the Yankees' double-A farm club, then the Norwich Navigators.
 When the Yankees changed affiliations after the 2002 season, Merrill moved with the team once more, managing the Trenton Thunder in 2003 and 2004.